vistadataproject/documents/README.md

 D | 39 |  Reference model(s)/Prototype(s) ["FHIR Translator"] | [MVDMmap](https://github.com/vistadataproject/MVDMmap) | Prototypes that demonstrate mapping from MVDM to FHIR | Javascript and/or other translation rules languages | Q3 &#8594; Q4  | 5.4.2
 D | 40 |  Document VISTA-ese vs. FHIR  | [MVDMmap](https://github.com/vistadataproject/MVDMmap) | Human-readable mapping descriptions | Markdown | Q3 &#8594; Q4 | 5.4.2

+### Notes

+  * Enumerated above are 27 technical deliverables within four tracks ( _VDM_, _MVDM_, _MVDMmap_, and _Infrastructure_).
+  * Deliverables E1-4 are required but not explicitly enumerated in the PWS.
+  * Deliverable #’s have gaps.
+The following PWS deliverables were retired as redundant or out of scope per government determination: 6, 16, 17, 20-24, 26, 27, 29-31, 34, 37, 38
+  * __There is a substantial difference in complexity between read-only and read-write models and implementations.__ To write anything demands knowledge of rules that go beyond the demands of reading.
+As a result, both VDM and MVDM models and packages will be delivered in two phases, with read coming first.
+    * __VDM "Read"__ and its package (#7.1 and #E1.1) are due in Q1; Deliverables #8, #15, #18, #19, #25, #33 only require such read-only functionality and are due in Q2
+    * __MVDM "Read"__ and its module (#10.1 and #11.1) are due in Q2: Deliverables #28, #36 and all of track D rely only on MVDM ("Read").
+    * Read-only VDM and by extension MVDM will expand on open source [FMQL](https://github.com/caregraf/FMQL)

 ### Program Management
 Track  | PWS#  | Name |  Git | Content(s) | Format(s) | WBS |  PWS<br>Section
 :---: | :---: | :---: | :---: | :---: | :--- | :---: | :---: